 Notes Pitts, “We are obviously inspired by a bunch of ‘80s heavy metal and I love when songs kick off with a hot lead, so the goal was to do this in our own way as a nod to the genre.
 At the time, we didn’t intend for it to be the first proper song on the album, but we all agreed that this was a great way to set the tone and start things off on the right foot.
 As we were writing ‘Hedonic Adaptation,’ we realized it was borderline ‘dad rock,’ but in a good way.
 As a joke we coined the term ‘blackened dad rock’ to describe the track, which is what inspired the storyline for the music video.
 It’s important to have fun and not take yourself seriously all the time!”

 Breathe Again is Rushaki’s solo debut single from her upcoming debut album.
 The song is co-produced by Bharg, and is one of the more darker and heavier tracks from the project.
 Breathe Again talks about her constant internal battles with negative thoughts and the shadow self.
 The song is accompanied […]

 Indian Music Mug is a website that critiques, reviews, publishes and shares information and journals on Indian/ International bands, albums, events and festivals.
-The website has been in function for almost 10 years now.
+The website has been in function for more than a decade now.